Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Packing Tips

-Tip #2: Don’t Unpack Any More Than Necessary
+Tip #2: Don’t Unpack More Than Necessary

 FAQs